AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

   1. is the code efficient?
   1. how are exceptions handled?
   1. are the correct html attributes being used (e.g. title, not alt, to get a tooltip on a link)?
+  1. Are environment specific values like URLs hardcoded?
 1. Review the unit tests
   1. Do they exist?
 Should they?
   1. Do they sufficiently cover the code being tested?
   1. Do they test boundary conditions?
   1. Have existing tests been updated to reflect the code change?
 1. For a large change, check out the branch and run it, doing some basic spot checks.
+1. Don't only focus on negatives: if you see a nice bit of code, or something you didn't know how to do, say so!
+Code reviews are an opportunity for the reviewer to learn, too.

+### How should you respond to a code review?

+1. Remember that reviews are an invitation for a conversation, not an attack on your work
+1. If you disagree with a comment, reply to it explaining why
+  1. If the reviewer comes back again, go and have a talk with them to come to an agreement rather than bouncing comments back and forth, the summarise the agreement in a final comment
+1. When you read a comment, remember that it might apply to more than just the point where the comment was made.
+It is your responsibility to apply the change to all relevant locations.
+  1. For example, a comment saying to use types when known rather than defining everything with 'def' might be made against 1 variable in one class: it is your responsibility to apply the change to ALL of your code, not just that one variable.
+1. Respond to all comments so the reviewer knows you have looked at it:
+  1. Write 'done' if you apply the suggested change
+  1. Explain your reasons if you decide not to apply the change